Part 1. How to Deploy Your App

 Cloud providers

-AWS is a good fit for these criteria: it offers a generous free tier, so running the examples in this blog post series shouldn’t cost you anything; it provides a huge range of reliable and scalable cloud services, including servers, serverless, containers, databases, machine learning, and much more; and it’s widely recognized as the dominant cloud provider, with a 31% share of the market and the leader in Gartner’s Magic Quadrant for Strategic Cloud Platform Services for 13 years in a row.
-Let’s give AWS a shot.
+For the examples in this blog post series, the IaaS provider you’ll be using is AWS, which offers a free tier, so most of the examples in this blog post series shouldn’t cost you anything, provides a huge range of reliable and scalable cloud services (servers, serverless, containers, databases, load balancers, etc.), so you can use it for most of the examples in this series, and is widely recognized as the dominant cloud provider (it has 31% share of the market and has been the leader in Gartner’s Magic Quadrant for the last 13 years), so it’s something you’re likely to use at work.

 Configure the name and AMI to use for your EC2 instance

-Figure 14.
+Figure 4.
 Configure the name and AMI to use for your EC2 instance.

 Configure the instance type and key pair to use for your EC2 instance

-Figure 15.
+Figure 5.
 Configure the instance type and key pair to use for your EC2 instance.

 The instance type specifies what type of server to use: that is, what sort of CPU, memory, hard drive, etc. it’ll have.
-For this quick test, you can use the default, which should be t2.micro or t3.micro, small instances (1 CPU, 1GB of memory) that are part of the AWS free tier.
+For this quick test, you can use the default, which should be something like t2.micro or t3.micro, small instances (1 CPU, 1GB of memory) that are part of the AWS free tier.
 The key pair can be used to connect to the EC2 instance via SSH, a topic you’ll learn more about in Part 7.
 You’re not going to be using SSH for this example, so select "Proceed without a key pair."
-Scroll down to the network settings, as shown in Figure 16.

 Configure the network settings for your EC2 instance

-Figure 16.
+Figure 6.
 Configure the network settings for your EC2 instance.

 Configure user data for your EC2 instance

-Figure 17.
+Figure 7.
 Configure user data for your EC2 instance.

 Example 2.
 User data script (ch1/ec2-user-data-script/user-data.sh)